 Students are encouraged to take an active part in the activities on campus.
 All college affiliated clubs must be recognized as provided in the Student Senate Constitution.
 For assistance in organizing new clubs at Hawkeye, see the Student Life Coordinator.
 Clubs which are registered and recognized have the following right and responsibilities:

 - 1. Use of the general campus and Student Activities resources and equipment. - 2.
 Hold approved meetings and activities on campus. - 3.
-If interested in receiving publicity through activities, brochures or other publications, contact the Student Activities Office. - 4.
-Must keep a current constitution with bylaws, current membership list, and list of officers on file in the Student Activities Office.
+If interested receive publicity through activities, brochures or other publications, by contacting the Student Activities Office. - 4.
+Must keep a current constitution with bylaws, current membership list, and list of officers on file in the Student Life Office.
 Must also be recognized by Student Senate and have a staff advisor.
-Additionally, must submit yearly club objectives, projects, etc., and a yearly report on such items to the student senate.
+Additionally, must submit yearly club objectives, projects, etc., and a yearly report on such items to the Student Senate. - 5.
+Must be recognized by Student Senate and have a staff advisor.
+Additionally, must submit yearly club objectives, projects, etc., and a yearly report on such items to the student senate. - 6.
+Receive funding from Student Senate based upon guidelines established by the Senate.